 New landscaping will be created between the car park and the new entrance, creating a welcoming atmosphere and space for people and wildlife alike to enjoy.
 The car park will be somewhat reconfigured but will we retain a significant number of car parking spaces as well as bike parking and easy pedestrian access from the town centre.

-The existing halls and meeting rooms will be completely refurbished with new lighting, heating, insulation, AV equipment, internet, room partitions and entrances.
-The Coffee Room kitchen will be enlarged and upgraded to a level suitable for the level of use it now sees.
+Eventually the existing halls and meeting rooms will be refurbished with new lighting, heating, insulation, AV equipment, internet, room partitions and entrances.